 - Open the Alexa developer console and log in.

 - Click Create Skill.
 The Create a new skill page appears.

 - Enter the name for your skill.
 You can configure language-specific names for the skill store in a later step.

 - Select the Default language for the skill

 - Choose the Smart Home pre-built model, then select Create Skill.

 - In the upper left corner, click the language drop-down and select Language settings.

 - Select + Add new Language, and select the languages your skill will support.
 Click Save.

-On the Build page, the information you provide for Account Linking is global across different language versions of your skill.
-However, each Lambda region for a multi-language skill has a different Redirect URL, which is provided on the Account Linking page for your skill in the Developer Console.
-You must whitelist each of the Redirect URLs with your OAuth provider.
-You will need this to successfully account-link your skill to a device cloud and test your skill.
-For more information about configuring account linking, see: Configure Authorization Code Grant.
+On the Build page of the Alexa developer console, the information you provide for Account Linking is global across different language versions of your skill.
+However, each AWS Lambda region for a multi-language skill has a different redirect URL, which appears on the Account Linking page.
+You must allow each of the Redirect URLs with your OAuth provider.
+You need this to account-link your skill to a device cloud and test your skill.
+For more information, see Alexa Redirect URLs.

 Provide Launch Information for Each Language